 • Exercise.
 You should do moderate exercise unless your healthcare provider tells you not to.

 • Daily blood glucose monitoring.
-Your goal is to keep your blood sugar levels lower than 130mg/dL to 140mg/dL 1 hour after eating.
+Your goals are to keep your fasting blood sugar level lower than 95 mg/dL, and your after eating (postprandial) blood sugar lower than 140 mg/dL 1 hour after eating or lower than 120 mg/dL 2 hours after eating.

 • Insulin injections.
 You may need these to control your blood sugar levels.
 Or you may need other medicines taken by mouth.